Flamingo Las Vegas

-Gotta give points for Bugsy and those GO rooms
+Gotta give points for Bugsy.

 When The Flamingo opened in 1946 it was not, as is often reported, the first hotel on the dusty piece of desert that would eventually become ‘The Strip’.
 The first one was actually El Rancho, which burned down in 1960.
 But although it wasn’t first, it certainly was the most heralded – a million-dollar oasis for the rich and powerful built by legendary mobster Benjamin (Bugsy) Siegel.

 Poor Bugsy wouldn’t recognize the place now.
 The last little bit of the original remaining structure was torn down in 1993 to make way for new construction.
-These days, The Flamingo is a huge, upscale tropical themed palace – not a mobster or moll in sight.
+These days, The Flamingo is a huge, tropical themed palace – not a mobster or moll in sight.
 Oh well.

-The overall feeling of the casino is pretty good.
 This is also one of the few places where you can still find relatively low limits on blackjack tables, although they are becoming more rare here as well.
 To be honest, this isn’t a place that I spend a lot of time gambling in but not for any good reason other than there are places that I like better.
 They do have a full spectrum of gaming options including slots of all denominations, all the usual table games, a race and sports book, and a poker room.

-Another truly remarkable part of the hotel is the pool that rivals The Mirage for the nicest in town.
+Elsewhere is the pool that rivals The Mirage for the nicest in town.
 Dense tropical foliage frames the area and there are even live tropical animals including penguins and, you guessed it, flamingos.
 Get it?

 It’s difficult to pin down prices here – sometimes they are higher than they have any right to be, but when they are moderate this is really a hotel you should pay attention to.
 Note that there is a $35 per night resort fee for things like Internet and gym access and you also have to pay for parking here.
 It’s $24 per day for the valet and $12 to self-park.